Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Stability of the NE weekly measurements during O3}

-Figure~\ref{fig:mirNE_pcalstab} is an example of the time variation of the modulus and phase of the NE mirror actuation response at $183.2~$Hz (one of the injected calibration lines).
-The mean value of the measurement is shown as the red line on the figure, and its associated standard deviation and $\chi^2/ndf$ are given.\\
+Figure~\ref{fig:mirNE_pcalstab} is an example of the time variation of the modulus and phase of the NE mirror actuation response at $183.2~$Hz (one of the injected calibration lines) measured every week.
+The mean value of the measurement is shown as the red line on the figure, and its associated standard deviation and $\chi^2/ndf$ \lr{(chi squared divided by number of degrees of freedom)} are given.\\

 For each $\chi^2/ndf$, one can attach a p-value which is an indicator for rejecting or not the null hypothesis.
 The p-value threshold above which we cannot reject the null hypothesis has been chosen to a conventional value of $0.05$.
 This means that if the p-value related to the computed $\chi^2/ndf$ is above $0.05$, the data points are consistent with a constant fit in our case.
 The error bars on the plots are only statistical uncertainties coming from the measurements and they are sometimes too small to have a p-value$~> 0.05$ because one needs to take into account some systematic uncertainty that shows up as time variations.
 We have thus implemented an iterative algorithm that adds systematic uncertainties on the statistical errors and computes the new $\chi^2/ndf$ which thus gives a new p-value until the p-value is higher than $0.05$.\\